thiippal/abulafia/examples/README.md

 #### `speed_quality_balance`

 Use the key `speed_quality_balance` to limit access to the Task according to worker reputation.
-The following key/value pairs are supported.
+The following key/value pairs must be defined under the key `speed_quality_balance`.

 | Key                                | Value  | Description                                                                    |
 |:-----------------------------------|:-------|:-------------------------------------------------------------------------------|
 | `top_percentage_by_quality`        | int    | The percentage of workers with the highest reputation who can access the Task. |
 | `best_concurrent_users_by_quality` | int    | The number of workers with the highest reputation who can access the Task.     |

-The following example illustrates how to allow only the highest-ranked 10% of workers to access the Task.
+The following example allows only the highest-ranked 10% of workers to access the Task.

 ```yaml
 quality_control: